Acta Universitatis Lodziensis. Folia Archaeologica

-Confidentiality: any manuscripts received for review must be treated as confidential documents.
+Confidentiality: Any manuscripts received for review must be treated as confidential documents.
 They must not be shown to or discussed with others except if authorized by the editor.

-Disclosure and conflict of interest: privileged information or ideas obtained through peer review must be kept confidential and not used for personal advantage.
+Disclosure and conflict of interest: Privileged information or ideas obtained through peer review must be kept confidential and not used for personal advantage.
 Reviewers should not consider evaluating manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or institutions connected to the submission.

 Text preparation principles